New reporting requirements

 The Defra definition for primary packaging is:

-Primary packaging is the individual container you store goods in to sell to consumers.
+Primary packaging is the individual container in which you store goods to sell to consumers.
 This includes multipack packaging.
-This is called a ‘sales unit’.
+This is called a “sales unit”.

 Primary packaging is effectively (almost) any packaging that will end up in household waste streams.
-It includes items such as tins, bottles and boxes.
-It also includes any packaging that may group the items the consumer takes when purchasing them.
+It includes items such as tins, bottles, and boxes.
+It also consists of any packaging that groups the items the consumer takes when purchasing them.

 For example, in a multipack of four cans held together by a card sleeve, both cans and sleeves are deemed primary packaging.

 This type of packaging is subject to EPR fees.
-The revenue generated is to cover the cost of recovery and recycling of household packaging (i.e. kerbside collections).
+The revenue generated covers the costs of recovering and recycling household packaging (e.g., kerbside collections).

 Shipment or eCommerce packaging